 Safeguarding Policy and Procedure

-This safeguarding policy and procedure apply to everyone involved with the Vegan Camp Out Festival, including employees, volunteers and Contractors, whether paid or volunteering.
+This safeguarding policy and procedure applies to everyone involved with the Vegan Camp Out Festival, including employees, volunteers and Contractors, whether paid or volunteering.
 The purpose of this policy is: To protect children and young adults, vulnerable adults and all attendees who participate in any way at the Vegan Camp Out; To provide employees, contractors and volunteers with, and inform attendees of the overarching principles that guides our approach to safeguarding and the protection of children, young adults, vulnerable adults, all attendees and staff.

 The Vegan Camp Out believes that everyone involved should never experience abuse of any kind.
 We have a responsibility to promote the welfare of all and to keep them safe.